ruijadom/front-end-code-challenge/README.md

 # Front-end-code-challenge

-This repository contains the project requested in the code challenge to the position of front-end developer at Vizzuality
+This repository contains the project requested in the front-end code challenge at Vizzuality.

 ---